Liberty Township, Cape Girardeau County, Missouri

 Liberty Township is one of ten townships in Cape Girardeau County, Missouri, USA.
 As of the 2000 census, its population was 483.

 Liberty Township was established in 1848, and named for the American principle of liberty.

 Geography

 Liberty Township covers an area of 25.58 sqmi and contains no incorporated settlements.
-It contains eight cemeteries: Borneman, Crump, Passover, Proffer, Proffer, Spivey, Stoder and Stroderville.
+Known cemeteries include Barks Baptist Chapel, Borneman, Crump, Passover/Proffer, Proffer 1, Spivey/Dunn, Stroder 1 and 2, Stroderville.

 The streams of Gizzard Creek and Hog Creek run through this township.